The U.S. could have avoided Puerto Rico’s water crisis

 FEMA did not respond to requests for comment.

-Puerto Rico Governor Ricardo Rosselló seemed to agree with Mutter when he met with President Trump in Washington D.C., Thursday.
+Puerto Rico Governor Ricardo Rosselló seemed to agree with Mutter when he met with President Trump in Washington, D.C., on Thursday.
 “Give the U.S. citizens of Puerto Rico the adequate resources,” Rosselló pleaded.
 “Treat us the same as citizens in Texas and Florida and elsewhere.”

 Get Grist in your inbox